-Steve Rogers puzzled what it might be like to seize for Portsmouth High School junior M.T.
+Steve Rogers was puzzled about what it might be like to seize for Portsmouth High School junior M.T.
 Morrissey, whose fastball borders ninety mph.
 So he gave it a shot.
-PORTSMOUTH — For some unknown cause, I determined to peer what it turned into want to trap a glass with a fastball that borders on ninety mph.
+PORTSMOUTH — For some unknown cause, I determined to peer what it turned into, wanting to trap a glass with a fastball that borders on ninety mph.
 When I performed baseball — more than a few years in the past — I turned into a catcher and handled some guys who probably threw in that range, but the radar gun wasn’t invented yet, so there has been nothing comfortable to be had to measure the speed.
-I stuck junk-ballers, curve-ball experts, and even a guy who threw knuckleballs.
+I stuck junk ballers, curveball experts, and even a guy who threw knuckleballs.

 That was right enough for me.

-Let’s simply say my arm didn’t react the way it used to, and whilst the ball landed in my son’s glove —while he controlled to squeeze the outsized mitt and hold onto it — there wasn’t the identical pop I remembered.
-The best father I heard become in my shoulder.
+Let’s say my arm didn’t react as it used to, and while the ball landed in my son’s glove —while he controlled to squeeze the outsized mitt and hold onto it — there wasn’t the identical pop I remembered.
+The best father I heard came on my shoulder.
 But last Tuesday, I drove to Portsmouth High School, and on the way, I got a sensation I hadn’t felt in years.
 I didn’t recognize it in the beginning.
 However, the flutter in my stomach informed me it became butterflies.
-I turned into worried that I could embarrass myself, however also assured I become up for the mission.
-How difficult could or not it’s to trap a glass younger enough to be my grandchild?
+I worried that I could embarrass myself; I also assured I was up for the mission.
+How difficult could or not it be to trap a glass young enough to be my grandchild?